z-taylor/Satellite-tracker-reworked/README.md

 How to install:
 Go to https://sourceforge.net/projects/satellite-tracker-reworked/files/latest/download
-Extract the zip file, it does not matter where to.
+Extract the downloaded zip file, it does not matter where to.

 How to run:
 If on windows, run the application in the windows binary folder